Aonodensetsu/starminer-1.16/starminer-1.16/README.txt

-Forge MDK set up for Eclipse.
+My Forge MDK is set up for Eclipse.
-Use Eclipse gradle tasks, don't use the gradlew file.